freenas/freenas-docs/userguide/storage.rst

 than 5 GB of RAM (and perhaps less), which may only allow dedup of 1 TB in many cases.

-If the system has a large amount of RAM, metadata can be allowed to use much more RAM, at the expense of file cache data.
-This can be done by creating a :ref:`Tunable` called :command:`vfs.zfs.arc_meta_limit` of type *loader*, and entering the amount of RAM to be used for metadata in bytes.
-The new setting requires a reboot to becoms activated.
+If the system has a large amount of RAM, metadata can use more RAM, at the expense of file cache data.
+For example: suppose that a 20 TB pool with a dedup ratio of 3x space saving is found to require 40 GB total for the DDT (2 GB per TB).
+If the system has 96GB of RAM then the user could reserve 60 GB for metadata and DDT, and leave the rest (36 GB) for the system and other file cache.
+This would  be done by creating a :ref:`Tunable` called :command:`vfs.zfs.arc_meta_limit` of type *loader*, and entering the amount of RAM to be used for metadata.
+The value can be abbreviated using G for GB or M for MB (in this case, 60G).
+The setting requires a reboot to become activated.

 #endif freenas